dcbw/cni/SPEC.md

 - `1` - Incompatible CNI version
 - `2` - Unsupported field in network configuration.
 The error message must contain the key and value of the unsupported field.
+- `3` - Container unknown or does not exist.